 Layers rock: with a great layering system, it’s easy to stay warm (or cool) and dry, no matter what the weather throws at us.

-We designed our own favorite shirts for the trail in our outdoor shirt collection, featuring our own original designs printed on the absolute softest, most comfortable tri-blend shirts we could find.
+Our Atlanta Trails t-shirts feature our own original designs screen printed locally in Atlanta on the absolute softest, most comfortable shirts we could find.
 They’re tagless for on-trail comfort, and great for hanging out around town after the adventure, too.
-(Also check out our fitted women’s outdoor shirts, and our ultra-soft long sleeve shirts.)
+(Also check out our adventure-ready trucker hats and our ultra-soft long sleeve shirts.)

 We always pack a waterproof rain shell, and our favorite is the Marmot Minimalist Rain Jacket; the jacket’s Gore-Tex membrane keeps us dry from the outside and ventilated on the inside.
 The Stio Basis Power Dry and Stio Sweetwater Fleece Hoodie are some of our favorite layering pieces: they’re warm, wicking and breathable.
 Another favorite is the KUHL Ryzer Pullover; it breathes easy and layers easily under a puffy or rain shell, and thumb locks on the sleeves make layering a breeze.
 For cooler weather, the KUHL Spyfire Jacket is one of our favorite outer pieces, with 800-fill, ethically sourced, goose down and a weather-resistant outer shell.
 And the KUHL Renegade Convertible Pants simply rock: they’re toasty warm as a full-length pant, and after temperatures warm and it’s time for shorts, the Renegade’s legs zip off easily.